Cube-OS/cubeOS/docs/contributing/testing.rst

 Running ``cargo test`` from within the crate's folder will run all tests within the crate.

-Running ``cargo test`` from the root of the Kubos repo will run all Rust tests in the repo.
+Running ``cargo test`` from the root of the CubeOS repo will run all Rust tests in the repo.

 Python
 ^^^^^^